Power company says it's halting battery storage plan after backlash, death threat | CBC News

 Early in the meeting, Burrow said he heard one disruptive person utter, "Someone better call the feds 'cause someone is going to die here."

 Out of caution, Burrow and the township phoned the OPP.
-And while the meeting continued to be "rambunctious" — prompting Burrow to address the crowd himself — things calmed down by the time officers arrived, he said.
+While the meeting continued to be "rambunctious" — prompting Burrow to address the crowd himself — things calmed down by the time officers arrived, he said.

 The company left pre-stamped feedback forms at the open house.
 To date, Sandler said, it has only received two back.